Late Ming peasant rebellions: Rebel movements

-Rise of Li Zicheng (1641–1644)
+Fall of Ming

 In 1641, Zhang Xianzhong captured Xiangyang and Li Zicheng captured Luoyang.
 Li soon lost Luoyang to Ming forces but he was recognized by then as the foremost rebel leader.
 With his large following he besieged Kaifeng.
 Upon hearing this, Yang Sichang stopped eating and died in spring.
 He was replaced by Ding Qirui.
-Meanwhile Zhang Xianzhong was beaten back and forced to move west from Yunyang.
+Meanwhile, Zhang Xianzhong was beaten back and forced to move west from Yunyang.
 Even as the Ming armies collapsed from 1641 to 1644, they were still scoring local victories over the rebels.

 Ding Qirui was unable to control his starving men who looted the towns they crossed.
 Some simply deserted to scrounge for food.
 Ding was impeached and replaced by Fu Zonglong.
 Zhang Xianzhong's army had swelled upward of 100,000 but he was unable to score any major victories against Ming forces except in the taking of cities in Sichuan, which they slaughtered.
 Luo Rucai left Zhang and joined Li Zicheng.
 Li captured both Xincai and Nanyang, and in the process killed Fu Zonglong and Meng Ruhu.
 He Renlong was executed for being suspected of aiding the rebels.

 In 1642, Xiangcheng, Shucheng, Runing, Xiangyang, De'an, and Chengtian all fell to Li Zicheng.
 Zhang Xianzhong took Luzhou.
 Li's siege of Kaifeng went badly as he tried again and again to take the heavily defended city.
 During one attack, he lost an eye to an arrow.
-The city was finally taken on 7 October 1642 by diverting a river and flooding the city, killing 270,000 people.
+The city was taken on 7 October 1642, by diverting a river and flooding the city, killing 270,000 people.
 The rebels looted whatever was left of the city and retreated.

-By 1643, the rebels had coalesced into just two major factions in Li Zicheng in Central China and Zhang Xianzhong in Sichuan.
-Li declared himself Prince of Shun and Zhang declared himself Prince of the West.
-Wuchang, Hanyang, and Changsha fell to Zhang.
+By 1643, the rebels had coalesced into two major factions in Li Zicheng in Central China and Zhang Xianzhong in Sichuan.
+Li declared himself Prince of Shun.
+Zhang declared himself Prince of the Xi.
+Wuchang, Hanyang, and Changsha fell to Zhang, who declared the formation of the Xi dynasty.
 Li felt threatened by Zhang's growing success so he put a bounty on his head.
-Li also consolidated power within his own faction by eliminating Luo Rucai and other local bandits.
+Li consolidated power within his own faction by eliminating Luo Rucai and other local bandits.
 In the autumn, the Chongzhen Emperor ordered Sun Chuanting to attack Li.
 This turned out to be the last Ming offensive as the Ming army was completely destroyed and Sun killed in battle.
 Li followed up the victory by capturing Xi'an, which surrendered without a fight.